gwbres/rinex-cli/README.md

 ## Output format

-This tool prints everything in the terminal (`stdout`).
+This tool display everything in the terminal (`stdout`).
 One should pipe the output data to a file in order to store it.

-By default, this tool expose data has JSON structure.
+This tool uses JSON format to expose data, which makes it easy to import into external tool for further calculations and processing, like python scripts for instance.

-This makes the result directly readable / loadable into other tool or scripts for computations.
+At any moment, add the `--pretty` option to make this more readable if desired.

-One can add the `--pretty` option to have the json structure.
+Output is still valid JSON.

 ## Epoch identification